Sales journal

 Format of sales invoice

-If you have already read “purchases journal” article, you may have noticed that the sales invoice and purchase invoice are two different names given to the same document.
-It is always prepared by the seller and is called sales invoice in the record of seller and purchase invoice in the record of buyer.
-The seller uses it to record a sales transaction in his sales journal and the buyer uses it to record a purchase transaction in his purchases journal.
+If you have already read the “purchases journal” article, you may have noticed that the sales invoice and purchase invoice are two different names given to the same document.
+It is always prepared by the seller and is called the sales invoice in the record of the seller and the purchase invoice in the record of the buyer.
+The seller uses it to record a sales transaction in his sales journal, and the buyer uses it to record a purchase transaction in his purchases journal.

 Format of sales journal